abinit/abinit/doc/installation.md

 Working with `git clone` creates a local archive for your daily work, this archive being linked to the main ABINIT archive.
-This very efficient technique is recommended, as it makes you more independent for the management of your work (you will be able to create new branches).
-One big advantage of this technique is that people working with a laptop can develop and commit safely without a network connection.
+This very efficient technique is recommended as it makes you more independent for the management of your work (you will be able to create new branches).
+One big advantage of this approach is that people working with a laptop can develop and commit safely without a network connection.

-Then, make sure you have the ABINIT prerequisite (compilers, libraries ...), and that you have set up a *.ac9 file.
+Then, make sure you have the ABINIT prerequisite (compilers, libraries etc), and that you have set up an ac9 file.

 At this stage, before being able to compile, cd to the newly created abinit directory, and issue: